geb/geb/doc/manual/src/chapters/020-browser.md

 If the “`geb.driver`” system property is not set, each of the above drivers will be tried in the order listed.

+#### Lifecycle

+Geb internally reuses the default driver per thread.
+This avoids the overhead of creating a new driver each time which can be significant when working with a real browser.

+This means that you may need to call the `clearCookies()` method on the browser in order to not get strange results due to cookies from previous executions.

+The shared driver will be closed and quitted when the JVM shuts down.

+A new driver can be forced at anytime by calling either of the following `static` methods on the `CachingDriverFactory` class…

+    import geb.driver.CachingDriverFactory

+    def cachedDriver = CachingDriverFactory.clearCache()
+    def cachedDriver = CachingDriverFactory.clearCacheAndQuitDriver()

+After calling either of this methods, the next request for a default driver will result in a new driver instance being created.

 ## The Base URL

 Browser instances maintain a `String baseUrl` property that is used to complete all non absolute page URLs.
 This can be set either at construction time or anytime after.